Download the Fact Sheet (Updated 2015)

 - In 2009 , 89.7% of children in Asian families in Mississippi were U.S. citizens, as were 89.5% of children in Latino families.

-Unauthorized immigrants contribute to Mississippi’s economy as workers and taxpayers.
+Unauthorized immigrants contribute to Mississippi’s economy as workers.

 - If all unauthorized immigrants were removed from Mississippi, the state would lose $583 million in economic activity, $259 million in gross state product, and approximately 4,680 jobs, even accounting for adequate market adjustment time, according to a report by the Perryman Group .